Mormonism: Scripture

 Mormons believe in the Old and New Testaments, and the LDS Church uses the Authorized King James Version as its official scriptural text of the Bible.
-While Mormons believe in the general accuracy of the modern day text of the Bible, they also believe that it is incomplete and that errors have been introduced.
-In Mormon theology, many lost truths are restored in the Book of Mormon, which Mormons hold to be divine scripture and equal in authority to the Bible.
+While Mormons believe in the general accuracy of the modern-day text of the Bible, they also believe that it is incomplete and that errors have been introduced.
+According to Mormon theology, many lost truths are restored in the Book of Mormon, which Mormons hold to be divine scripture and equal in authority to the Bible.

-The Mormon scriptural canon also includes a collection of revelations and writings contained in the Doctrine and Covenants which contains doctrine and prophecy and the Pearl of Great Price which addresses briefly Genesis to Exodus.
+The Mormon scriptural canon also includes a collection of revelations and writings contained in the Doctrine and Covenants, which contains doctrine and prophecy, and the Pearl of Great Price, which addresses briefly Genesis to Exodus.
 These books, as well as the Joseph Smith Translation of the Bible, have varying degrees of acceptance as divine scripture among different denominations of the Latter Day Saint movement.

 Revelation

-In Mormonism, continuous revelation is the principle that God or his divine agents still continue to communicate to mankind.
+In Mormonism, continuous revelation is the principle that God or his divine agents still communicate to humankind.
 This communication can be manifest in many ways: influences of the Holy Ghost (the principal form in which this principle is manifest), visions, visitations of divine beings, and others.
 Joseph Smith used the example of the Lord's revelations to Moses in Deuteronomy to explain the importance of continuous revelation:

-Mormons believe that Smith and subsequent church leaders could speak scripture "when moved upon by the Holy Ghost."
+Mormons believe Smith and subsequent church leaders could speak scripture "when moved upon by the Holy Ghost."
 In addition, many Mormons believe that ancient prophets in other regions of the world received revelations that resulted in additional scriptures that have been lost and may, one day, be forthcoming.
 In Mormonism, revelation is not limited to church members.
-For instance, Latter Day Saints believe that the United States Constitution is a divinely inspired document.
+For instance, Latter Day Saints believe the United States Constitution is a divinely inspired document.

 Mormons are encouraged to develop a personal relationship with the Holy Ghost and receive personal revelation for their own direction and that of their family.
-The Latter Day Saint concept of revelation includes the belief that revelation from God is available to all those who earnestly seek it with the intent of doing good.
-It also teaches that everyone is entitled to personal revelation with respect to his or her stewardship (leadership responsibility).
-Thus, parents may receive inspiration from God in raising their families, individuals can receive divine inspiration to help them meet personal challenges, church officers may receive revelation for those whom they serve.
+The Latter-Day Saint concept of revelation includes the belief that revelation from God is available to all those who earnestly seek it with the intent of doing good.
+It also teaches that everyone is entitled to personal revelation concerning their stewardship (leadership responsibility).
+Thus, parents may receive inspiration from God in raising their families; individuals can receive divine inspiration to help them meet personal challenges, and church officers may receive revelation for those they serve.

-The important consequence of this is that each person may receive confirmation that particular doctrines taught by a prophet are true, as well as gain divine insight in using those truths for their own benefit and eternal progress.
+The important consequence is that each person may receive confirmation that a prophet's doctrines are true and gain divine insight in using those truths for their own benefit and eternal progress.
 In the church, personal revelation is expected and encouraged, and many converts believe that personal revelation from God was instrumental in their conversion.